 Another favorite cover crop of ours worth mentioning is the Tapper Radish.
 We have personally had much success with its application in our sod fields.
 (See Fig2.)
 Tapper radish is similar to a “Daikon” variety of radish.
 It has a much longer tap root than the traditional table radish.
 This root when planted among other cover crops works in a contrary motion that’s quite spectacular.
 While most legumes and grasses tend to grow upward, the tapper radish grows downward into the soil, releasing compaction with a large taproot.
 This also increases soil aeration and water infiltration improving rooting depth and promoting opportunities for successive crops.

 Generally speaking, a cover crop is planted preferably in the late fall or early spring.
 After these crops grow, providing their nutrients and benefits to the soil, the crops are to be terminated shortly after seeing them flower or bloom.
 While in large scale farming they use termination methods such as crimping, rolling or mowing.
 In smaller garden spaces, or sometime even small scale market farms, the act of occultation is the preferred termination method before replanting cover cropped gardens.
 This is the method I am most familiar with for cover crop termination.

 There you have it!
 Your garden has now been fertilized in the most natural manner.
 Now plant away, sit back, and watch the continued improvement in the quality of your plants and soil health.
-For an added fertilizing regimen, ask us about granular Organic Alpha One fertilizer or OMRI listed Dramm Fish & Kelp products.
+For an added fertilizing regimen, ask us about granular Organic Nature Safe fertilizer or OMRI listed Dramm Fish & Kelp Products.
 For any more questions on cover-cropping or soil health in general, give us a shout here at Rivendell!

 Fig1.
 Red Clover & Hairy Vetch